-I am adjunct coordinator of the Centre.
+I am Senior Member of the Centre.
 I mainly work in philosophy of mind, but have also interests in philosophy of language and metaphysics.
 My research revolves around questions concerning the nature of experience and the connections between the two main properties of the mind: its being conscious and its representing the world.
 At the moment, my work is focused on the nature of emotions and moods, and on how they connect with our experience of time.

 I received my PhD in Philosophy from the University of Milan in 2014.
 During the Academic Year 2011-12, I was visting scholar at the Philosophy Department of the University of Arizona.
 From January to July 2013 I was visiting student at the Institut Jean Nicod in Paris.
 On both occasions, I worked under the supervision of Uriah Kriegel.
 Before joining the CPT, I was postdoctoral research fellow at the University of Macau.

 2017 ‘Not in the Mood for Intentionalism’, Midwest Studies in Philosophy 41, special issue on Phenomenology of Affective Life: 60-81.
 DOI: 10.1111/misp.12066

 2017 ‘Is There Introspective Evidence for Phenomenal Intentionality?’, Philosophical Studies 174: 1105-1126.
 DOI:10.1007/s11098-016-0745-9.